By Nesir Muradov

 There is a difference in mining activities between Bitcoin and Ripple.
 Since all the XRP is available to use, then you do not need to mine or validate transactions.
 If Bitcoin miners have to mine all the 21 million bitcoins, but 100 billion is ready to use for Ripple users.
 The verification of transactions works differently.
 There is a Unique Node List that validates the transaction.
 If more than 80% of nodes agree that the transaction is valid, then it will be included in the ledger.
 Those validators do not earn money from mining.

 During the article, we talked about the power of Ripple in maintaining the network.
 They can issue any amount of XRP as they want.
 Ripple Labs is a company that serves the banks and financial systems.
 Although Ripple’s code is open-source, the products which they offer to banks are not open-source.
-All of these highlight the importance of Ripple Labs over the Ripple network.
+All of these highlights the importance of Ripple Labs over the Ripple network.
 Ripple is more energy-efficient than Bitcoin because the mining process is different.
 Here nodes do not compete to solve difficult math problems.
 We can conclude that Ripple is more centralized than Bitcoin.

 XRP is not so valuable in price.
 The price of XRP for November 23rd, 2020, is 0.49 USD.
 The highest price that XRP reached was 2.75 USD on January 7th, 2020.
 Despite the value of Ripple, it is one of the most used cryptocurrencies.
 According to CoinMarketCap, XRP is in 3rd place for its market capitalization, following Bitcoin Core, and Ethereum.
 The market capitalization of XRP is $21,994,157,371, it is impressive.